ALX99/Arch-AI/README.md

 - Sudo configuration settings
   - Your user will be added to the wheels group which will have sudo access, which is enough for most people

-## Not working

-- i3 doesn't work since there are some package(s) missing...

 ### Problems